ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 np:
 :   Domain Owner Assessment Policy for non-existent subdomains
     (plain-text; OPTIONAL).
-Indicates the severity of concern the Domain Owner or PSO has for mail using non-existent subdomains of the domain queried.
+Indicates the message handling preference that the Domain Owner or PSO has for mail using non-existent subdomains of the domain queried.
 It applies only to non-existent subdomains of the domain queried and not to either existing subdomains or the domain itself.
 Its syntax is identical to that of the "p" tag defined below.
 If the "np" tag is absent, the policy